fujaba/fulibScenarios/src/test/scenarios/language/placeholders/Placeholders.md

 Every student has a name like "Alice".
 // Every student has an age like 20.
 Every student has a motivation like 12.3.

-// Questionable usefulness
-// Every university has students and is uni of many Students like Alice and Bob.
-// Every student has uni and is one of the students of a University like StudyRight.